TottySnowman/TottySnowman/README.md

 * ✉️  You can contact me at [contact@paul-wortmann.me](mailto:contact@paul-wortmann.me)
 * 🚀  I'm currently working on [Preloved Lux](https://prelovedlux.ch/)
 * 🧠  I'm learning Go and VIM
-* ⚡  Currently working as Software-Tester as my Zivi

 ### Skills